pazcm/memo-game/README.md

 ## Features

-- Clickable button (Play)
+- Clickable buttons (Play & Reset) .- These features allow the user to initialize the game.
-- Timer
+- Timer .- This feature is implemented twice to set an interval of time for starting and for complete and finalize the game.
-- Messages / Feedback
+- Messages / Feedback .- A message shows up when the game is completed.
-- Mix numbers
+- Random numbers generator .- This functions is triggered each time that the user starts the game.

 ### Features Left to Implement

-- Reset button
+Features that I would like to add in a future:

 - Score
 - Estadistics 2/3
 - Sound